totalwpcare/Two-Factor-Authentication-with-Google-for-WooCommerce/readme.txt

 == Changelog ==

+= 1.0.2 - 2020-08-29 =
+* Logout Related issue solved.
+* Logout feature added at the time of validation.

+= 1.0.1 - 2020-08-28 =
+* UI Updated for Validation and Configuration screens.
+* FAQ added for help.

-= 1.0.0 =
+= 1.0.0 - 2020-08-27 =
 * First version of `Two Factor Authentication with Google for WooCommerce` plugin supported with Google Authenticator for woocommerce users.

-= 1.0.1 =
-* UI Updated and FAQ added for help.